okami101/vuetify-admin/packages/docs/guide/resources.md

 ### Reuse API endpoints

-You can perfectly reuse the same backend resource api endpoint, aka store module for different resources.
+You can perfectly reuse the same backend resource api endpoint for different resources.
 Imagine a first group of cruds pages that show only active resources and a separate second group of cruds pages that show only archived ones.

 Use the `api` property for that.
-It will correspond to the existing resource store module to use.
-Then every CRUD pages inside `src/resources/{name-1}` and `src/resources/{name-2}` will use the same store module, i.e. same API endpoint.
+It will override API default base path in resource store module.
+Then every CRUD pages inside `src/resources/{name-1}` and `src/resources/{name-2}` will use the same API endpoint.

 See this example :